Thermal Imaging Inspection

 Moisture in building materials can destroy the structural integrity and nurture mold.
 The first step in moisture detection is to quickly and accurately locate and remove all sources of moisture.
-IR cameras help uncover the source of moisture without physically dismantling walls by detecting the evaporation process.
+IR cameras can help uncover the source of moisture without physically dismantling walls by detecting the evaporation process.
 When water evaporates it is naturally cooler than surrounding areas and comes up as a cold spot when using a thermal camera.

-Thermal imaging is especially helpful in spotting potential electrical hazards.
-By identifying abnormal heat patterns from an electrical system, potential problems can be identified.
+Thermal imaging can help spot potential electrical hazards.
+By identifying abnormal heat patterns from an electrical system, potential problems can be evaluated further.